janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 * _-F_ tracks the file even when the file does not exist yet, useful for when you want to track when the script starts running<br />

 Alternatively, you can use <a href="https://www.realvnc.com/en/connect/download/viewer/">VNC viewer</a> to view the terminal of the Pi and in that way monitor it's progress.

-### Cleaning Dataset ###

-The mining file creates empty rows when it does not collect tweets.
-To solve this, the CATS folder contains a file called `cleaning_empty_rows.py'` that removes these empty rows.
-Simply use crontab as below to automate the removal the empty rows.<br />

-`2 0 * * * cd /home/pi/Sync/twitter && /usr/bin/python3.7 cleaning_empty_rows.py`
-* This runs every two minutes past midnight, since data collection runs from 7 am to midnight